cardano-foundation/developer-portal/docs/cardano-integration/running-cardano.md

 Now that we have `cardano-node` running and syncing, we can test it out by querying the blockchain tip data, That is the current point your local node is synced up to.
 To do this we use the `cardano-cli` command line application.

 But before we can do that, `cardano-cli` and other **Cardano** software components needs to know where the node socket file is located.
 In the previous example we have saved it to the path `/home/user/cardano/db/node.socket`.
-The components reads the shell environment variable `CARDANO_NODE_SOCKET_PATH` to do this.
+The components reads the shell environment variable `CARDANO_NODE_SOCKET_PATH` to find this.

 So we will set that in `~/.bashrc` or `~/.zshrc` depending on which shell application that you use.
 In Windows you can follow this guide: [How to Set Environment Variable in Windows](https://phoenixnap.com/kb/windows-set-environment-variable).